timbru31/apple-developer-learnings/README.md

 If you google the error message, you end up visiting a page on Stack Overflow, where the answer has more than 630 upvotes.
 Maybe Apple can introduce a better error message in the future...
 You can find the question with the answer here: https://stackoverflow.com/q/11601304/1902598

+## Difference between the seller and developer name.

+The are two types of names the end user will see in the App Store.
+1. The developer name
+2. The seller name

+**They can be different!**

+### Seller name
+The *seller* name is the name of the legal entity that was registered as a developer.
+It's displayed in the detail page of the App Store as the *Developer* in the *Information* list.
+Confusing is that the seller name is displayed as the *developer* in the *Information* list.
+It used to be *Seller* in the past, accroding to screenshots.

+### Developer name
+The *developer* name can be customized **once**, when you initially create the app.
+It's displayed under the app name, right at the top in the search and the detail page.

+#### More information

+There is of course a Stack Overflow question with answer (here: https://stackoverflow.com/q/23738192/1902598) and the iTunes Connect Developer Guide has a page for *Identifying Your App in iTunes Connect* here: https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/iTunesConnect_Guide/Chapters/FirstSteps.html